Learn How to Choose Positive Thoughts More Often

 Three ways we can change how we think

 Where can I find more info

-Not ONLY a meditation technique but also a way of life.
+Not only a meditation technique but also a way of life.
 It's staying with the present moment more often rather than needlessly worrying about the future or fretting about the past

-Free guided meditation with this Hub
+Free guided meditation in the middle of this Hub

-We CAN make a conscious effort to react with positive emotions.
+We can make a conscious effort to react with positive emotions.
 This not only has a corresponding positive effect intellectually and socially, but it also improves physical health as well.